Professional Grief Counselling

 Individual Counselling By Appointment Only

 Living Through Loss Counselling offers counselling by appointment only.
-The majority of our counselling is done in person, but we also offer counselling by telephone and email.
+All of our counselling is done in a confidential virtual environment using encrypted software.
+Counselling sessions can also be scheduled via phone and email.

 contact us to book an appointment